devroy10/devroy10/README.md

 ## About Me

-I'm Uroy 👋 full-stack developer focusing on TypeScript, user interfaces, and improving developer experience.
+I'm Uroy 👋 a Software Engineer focused on buildable reliable applications,delightful user interfaces, and improving developer experience.
 I'm a lifelong Football fan and occassionally read self-help and productivity books from Cal Newton, Robert Greene and a few others.

 <!--
  <p align='center'>